Last Updated on

 And I truly didn’t like spending the extra time pinning my content manually, but if you don’t have the budget to spend on software that can pin for you, I highly think you should read this ebook on how to build a Pinterest strategy through manual pinning.
 I learned SO much through it.

-Now if you don’t think you’d like spending a couple hours a day manually pinning your content and you have the budget for software, you need (emphasis on NEED) to check out Tailwind.
+Now if you don’t think you’d like to spend a couple of hours a day manually pinning your content and you have the budget for software, you need (emphasis on NEED) to check out Tailwind.
 As far as I know, Tailwind is the only Pinterest-approved scheduler, meaning that Board Booster and any other schedulers aren’t actually approved by Pinterest (let me know in the comments if I am wrong with that).

 Tailwind makes it very easy to schedule content out to your boards and pin your own pins to group boards daily.
 If you are new to Pinterest marketing, check out this article I wrote on my Pinterest marketing strategy – it will get you all up to speed!

 Something that you don’t have access to with manual pinning is Tailwind Communities.
 Tailwind Communities are like a group board, but better.

 When you are a part of a Tailwind Communities, you are required to pin from the board as many times as you pin to the board, meaning that everyone in a Community is actually repinning content!
 Group boards can be hit or miss and sometimes you are pinning content to a board that nobody is repinning from.

 Not with Tailwind Communities!

 I haphazardly started using Tailwind Communities every here and there, and one day decided to see how much traffic they were bringing me in.

 I was getting nearly 1,000 extra visitors each month to my blog by hardly even using Tailwind Communities!
 So I began to use them more and more, and the more I used them, the more traffic I got.